weilaaa/grief-porter/README.md

 people who move bricks should not yield

+## Requirement

+1. if you want to use `docker manifest` feature, must [open it](https://docs.docker.com/engine/reference/commandline/manifest/) at first
+2. if you want to push image to private register, must `docker login` at first

 ## Quick Start

 1. download specified binary from [release](https://github.com/weilaaa/grief-porter/releases)
 2. `chmod +x ./goporter-*`
 3. `mv ./goporter-* /usr/local/bin/goporter`
 4. use it

 ```
 goporter --config=./config.json
 ```